 Can I use Keystart for an investment property?

 No. Keystart is strictly owner-occupier.
-If you want to invest, you need to buy with Keystart, live in the property for the required period, refinance to a standard lender, and then convert to an investment loan or buy a second property as an investment.
+To invest later, you'd buy with Keystart, live in the home for the required period, refinance to a standard lender, and then convert to an investment loan or buy a separate investment property.

 The bottom line

-Next steps: model your numbers on the borrowing power calculator and stamp duty calculator, scan the WA grants stack to see what you can layer on, read how much deposit you need in Perth to set a savings target, and when you're ready to apply, find a WA broker who handles Keystart — they'll model Keystart against FHBG, guarantor loans and a standard bank loan so you can pick the cheapest path on your actual numbers.
+Next steps: model your figures on the borrowing power calculator and stamp duty calculator, scan the WA grants stack to see what you can layer on, read how much deposit you need in Perth to set a savings target, and when you're ready, find a WA broker who handles Keystart, they'll model it against the First Home Guarantee, guarantor loans and a standard bank loan so you can pick the cheapest path on your actual numbers.